How to Find Your Escrow Balance or Shortage | Santander Bank - Santander

 In our example, the shortage of $284.30 is divided by 12 months, resulting in an increase of $23.69 to your monthly payment.
 This monthly amount is the "Shortage Spread."

 Please keep in mind that paying your escrow shortage amount in full will reduce your new monthly required escrow payment amount, but it will not lower the actual amount of your taxes and/or insurance premiums.
-Your new monthly required escrow payment most closely depends on whether your taxes and/or insurance premiums have changed.
+Your new monthly required escrow payment depends on whether your taxes and/or insurance premiums have changed.

 Your Escrow Account History and What It Means